 What is a general dentist?

 A general dentist helps diagnose and treat oral health problems.
-General dentists examine and evaluate the structures of the mouth to better understand the needs of their patients.
+General dentists examine and evaluate the structures of the mouth to better understand their patients’ needs.
 Our dentists can also provide routine oral health care to keep patients’ teeth and gums healthy.

 Can sports mouthguards treat problems like TMJ?